Clinical Entrepreneur Programme

 Professor Stephen Powis

-This pre-print explores how innovation helped tackle urgent pandemic challenges, driving collaboration across disciplines and inspiring NHS-wide transformation.
+This editorial explores how innovation helped tackle urgent pandemic challenges, driving collaboration across disciplines and inspiring NHS-wide transformation.
 It focuses on the NHS clinical entrepreneur programme, a key initiative that empowers staff to drive change, develop new skills, and embed successful innovation into everyday care to meet today’s evolving healthcare needs.

 BMJ Group publications by NHS clinical entrepreneurs